PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

      `passes/dual_postconv_gate_layout.py` with AST equivalence in `8d149cb`.
    - Migrated the matcher and all five production positions to shared indexed state and a stable ordered runner in `cc828c8`.
+8. Complementary postadd gate layout
+   - Added generic Add/Conv-tail success and gate-fan-out, data-adapter-fan-out, and public-intermediate no-op characterization in `ea78747`.
+   - Mechanically moved the complete matcher beside its complementary-gate sibling with AST equivalence in `f961413`.
+Indexed integration remains the next separate checkpoint.

 Compatibility wrappers remain in `lower_from_onnx2tf.py` for all extracted families.
 Every implementation migrated through the indexed-runner stage